chdsbd/kodiak/docs/docs/config-reference.md

 By default, Kodiak will only act on PRs that have this label.
 You can disable this requirement via `merge.require_automerge_label`.

+Kodiak can only merge pull requests passing your GitHub branch protection rules.

 ```toml
 merge.automerge_label = "🚀 merge it!"
 ```